amacgregor/allanmacgregor/src/pages/articles/2014-05-20-swiss-knife-syndrome/index.md

 ---
-title: "Swiss Army Knife Syndrome"
+title: 'Swiss Army Knife Syndrome'
-date: "2014-05-20"
+date: '2014-05-20'
 layout: post
 draft: false
-path: "/posts/swiss-army-knife-syndrome"
+path: '/posts/swiss-army-knife-syndrome'
-category: "Programming"
+category: 'Programming'
 tags:
-  - "Software Design"
+  - 'Software Design'
-  - "Software Architecture"
+  - 'Software Architecture'
-  - "Programming"
+  - 'Programming'
-description: "A tool with so many features and implements that ends up being completely useless, in my experience the same problem can apply to software; more often than not as developers we will try to include a feature or a piece of code"
+description: 'A tool with so many features and implements that ends up being completely useless, in my experience the same problem can apply to software; more often than not as developers we will try to include a feature or a piece of code'
 ---

 <!--
   We need more chef knives and less swiss army knifes Good software is like a chef's knife sharp and with purpose -->

 I apologize beforehand if this article is more of a **rant** than usual.
 The inspiration for the **"Swiss Army Knife Syndrome"** came from my frustration in dealing with project managers, clients, and even other developers, that think in too much of a narrow, particular way.
 I call it the "Swiss Army Knife Syndrome".

 ## The Swiss Army Knife